enriquepablo/nlproject/docs/verbs.rst

 Classes of modifiers
 --------------------

 In the previous sections we have defined verbs that have, as modifiers, ``Thing`` instances.
 We do not have to limit ourselves to this kind of objects, though.
-We can, for example, have a verb class with a modifier that extends ``Exists``, so that the predicates that instantiate it have other predicates as modifiers.
+We can, for example, have a verb with a modifier that extends ``Exists``, so that the predicates that instantiate it have other predicates as modifiers.
 For example:

   >>> class Wants(Exists):
   ...     subject = HumanBeing